UltraEngine/Documentation/CPP/Introduction.md

 ## Add to an Existing Project

+If you have an existing project and you want to add the Ultra App Kit library to provide a front-end interface, you can accomplish this with the steps below.

 ### Header Search Paths

 You must add a header search path in your project settings, for both release and debug configurations: